Guidance on Charging and the Charging Standard

 The Guidance recognises ‘the overarching principles’ set out in Sir Brian Leveson’s review of ‘Efficiency in Criminal Proceedings’, the most important of which is perhaps the concept of ‘getting it right first time’.

 Police officers and prosecutors must comply with this Guidance to ensure that charging decisions are fair and consistent and comply with the Police and Criminal Evidence Act, the PACE Codes of Practice and the Code for Crown Prosecutors (“the Code”).
-As the police get to grips with the Guidance it is inevitable that mistakes will be made.
 Failure to follow the Guidance may risk cases failing or decisions being subject to legal challenge.